7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/main_example_in_chapter.md

   -------------------------
     ...
 0000 0000 0000 0010
 ```
-Then assigning to an unsigned char type truncates that result to:
+Then assigning that int to an unsigned char type truncates the int:

     0000 0010